 The Committee reviews our compensation programs, competitive market data and best practices in the executive compensation area.
 In past years, the Committee has recommended, and our Board has approved, changes in our compensation policies and practices to align with best practices.
+Beginning with fiscal 2020, we are discontinuing granting stock options, and for fiscal 2020, PSUs will represent 25% of the grant date value of equity awards to executive officers, with 75% of the grant date value represented by RSUs (which will now vest 25% on each of the 1st through 4th grant date anniversaries).
 Key features of our compensation programs that the Committee believes align with best practices in executive compensation are as follows: